jasperf/vue-projects/README.md

 In this repository I put all the Vue projects I worked on using Laracasts.com and other workshops on the web to learn Vue.js .
 Here is the list of the current projects I am working on and those that are done:

 - Axios
-- Basic Data Binding
+- Basic Data Binding: v-model
-- ES6
+- ES6 & Babel
 - Event Listeners: v-on
-- My Vue Projects
 - Twitter
 - Lists:v-for